Buying a property in Spain is usually a big step in fulfilling your dream of living in a sunny Mediterranean climate and enjoying a seaside.

 There is always something you can negotiate on to improve the deal for yourself: either a straightforward discount, or fixtures, or financial terms, or/and any conditions about snagging period.
 It is even possible to negotiate a 5% price reservation on your side until the snagging period is over.

-Spanish Reservation Contract
+Spanish Reservation Contract when buying off-plan

 After you and the developer have agreed on the terms, you will be required to sign Reservation Contract (Documento de reserva) and put down a deposit, usually specified by the developer.